lesson 5

 by tag name

-Selecting all elements of the same tag type returns a collection of element
+Selecting all elements of the same tag type returns a collection of elements:

 var elements = document.getElementsByTagName('p');